jreddeko/ServiceTemplate/docs/README.md

 Visual Studio provides an Export Template Wizard that can be used to update an existing template:

-1. Select the template that you want to update and continue through the steps to create the new project.
-2. Modify the project in Visual Studio.
-For example, change the output type or add a new file to the project.
+1. Open the Service template project in Visual Studio.
-3. On the Project menu, choose Export Template.
+2. On the Project menu, choose Export Template.
-   The Export Template Wizard opens.
-4. Follow the prompts in the wizard to export the template as a .zip file.
+3. Follow the prompts in the wizard to export the template as a .zip file.
-5. Restart Visual Studio, and then use the search bar in the New Project dialog to help you find the project template you just added.
+4. Restart Visual Studio, and then use the search bar in the New Project dialog to help you find the project template you just added.

 ## Whats included?